 Xiomara Laugart Sanchez was born in Guantanamo, Cuba on June 8, 1960.
 It’s the eastern province of Cuba where son, revolution, and a lot of Cuban music comes from.

-The trova tradition flows from the griot tradition of West African and the troubadour tradition of Southern Europe.
+The trova tradition flows from the griot tradition of West Africa, Indigenous storytellers, and the troubadour tradition of Southern Europe.

 In 2007-2008, Laugart was cast as Cuban jazz legend Celia Cruz in the Off-Broadway musical about Celia’s life.

 “Playbill,” the Broadway magazine, quoted executive producer Henry Cardenas, “We are fortunate to have Xiomara Laugart play the role of Celia Cruz.
 She is an incredibly gifted artist with a wonderful voice who encompasses many of the qualities that made Celia Cruz so special.
 I don’t think we could have found a better Celia.”

 The musical ran in New York City, across the United States and in South America.
 It won four HOLA awards (Hispanic Organization of Latin Actors).